 - Trending: trending articles were introduced when Google retired Google Now and replaced it with the updated Feed experience.
 Presumably everyone sees the same trending article cards, but I’m not able to confirm that yet.

-Since personalized are based on your activity in Google, they’ll populate automatically, with need to provide any explicit input.
-However, you can add interests manually by using the “Customize feed” options in the Google App.
+Since personalized recommendations are based on your activity in Google, they’ll populate automatically, with no need to provide explicit input.
+However, you can add interests manually by using the “Customize feed” options inside the Google App.
 If you do that, you’ll quickly see that any settings changes you make in the Google App will be reflected in Articles for You and the Cards in Feed and the Google App itself.
 Here’s what it looks like when you go to add a topic:

 How Do You Optimize for Content Suggestions?

 Now we get to the million dollar question: how exactly do you optimize for these article suggestion features?
-I have some pretty straightforward advice below, but I’ll expand on it with something a little more out-of-the-box at the end of this post.
+A few suggestions:

 - Implement Google AMP, if you haven’t already, and make sure your pages are error free.
 AMP isn’t required, but since 72% of these results are AMP, it’s probably a darn good idea to use AMP if you want to show up here.